Pleb5/Pleb5.github.io/pages/pleb_lessons.md

 Light clients are for those with limited bandwidth or storage capacity.
 Since the whole blockchain today doesn’t take up more than a few hundred gigabytes of data and bandwidth is not too bad in most places either, it doesn’t make all too much sense running it.
 I recommend running a full node since you already decided to make the effort of running a Bitcoin node.

+### Pruning
 You can also "prune" your full node to store a limited size of the blockchain, the part your wallet will most likely be interested in.
 This way you are still fully validating your transactions but cannot serve old blocks to peers and cannot retrieve history of an old wallet because you don't have that old history of the blockchain stored.

+### New Technologies on the horizon
+It is an important effort in bitcoin to make node-runners life increasingly simpler.
+There are always new interesting technologies with new trade-off balances.
+Such examples are [ZeroSync](https://zerosync.org/) and [Utreexo](https://bitcoinops.org/en/topics/utreexo/).
+Check them out if interested.

 [Back to Objective]({{ site.baseurl }}/bitcoin-privacy/#objective--learn-about-bitcoin-nodes){: .btn .btn-purple}